 Before we move on however, I have a confession to make.
 There aren’t many pictures.
 We tried to make this one of our first video posts… the video… may it rest in peace.
 And, you’ll love this.
 I plated the most perfect of the four, and accidentally let the kids eat it before I took a picture.
 It had fanned out just right… it’s OK to cry for me.

-Allergy Status: Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Yeast Free, Vegan, Corn Free Compatible
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Corn Free, Cane/Refined Sugar Free, Sesame Free, Legume Free, Diabetic Friendly, Vegan, Low Histamine Compatible